Align resources and add value to existing provision - only creating new, where new is needed.

 Responsive – directly responding to young people’s needs

 Our Operations Partners meet 4 times a year.
-There are currently 24 arts partners and 12 educational representatives.
-We also work with Youth and Community partners across the city, seeking to widen connections and collaborative opportunities.
+There are currently 31 arts partners and 12 educational representatives.
+We also work with youth and community partners across the city, seeking to widen connections and collaborative opportunities.
+Youth leaders are welcome to join us, please get in touch to find out more.

 Baby People is a music and arts development organisation; a dedicated Hip Hop school using art and culture to engage and support young people. www.babypeople.co.uk